7+ years writing insurance and personal finance content

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Beginning on May 7, 2025, the Transportation Security Administration (TSA) will no longer accept a standard driver’s license from U.S. residents looking to fly on domestic commercial flights.
-Instead, you’ll need a REAL ID to fly.
-A REAL ID only differs slightly from your standard driver’s license, and you still have plenty of time to get one.
+Beginning May 7, 2025, the Transportation Security Administration (TSA) will no longer accept a standard driver’s license from U.S. residents looking to fly on commercial domestic flights.[1]
+Instead, you’ll need a Real ID to fly.

 REAL ID vs. driver’s license